regebro/prehistoric-python/presentation.rst

     Sets are useful, the values in a set must be unique and lookup in sets are fast.

-    Sets first appeared as a standard library module in Python 2.3, and as a built in type in Python 2.4.
+    Sets first appeared in Python 2.3.
 So what did you do before?
 What else do we have that has Unique values and fast lookup?

 ----